resonai/www/README.md

 #Resonai Website
 The Resonai website currently uses Angular 1.7 and utilizes Google Cloud infrastructure.

-The documentation for Angulat 1.7[^1] can be found here https://code.angularjs.org/1.7.5/docs/guide.
+The documentation for Angular 1.7[^1] can be found here https://code.angularjs.org/1.7.5/docs/guide.

 ## Instructions for Editing CSS